-Following his recent radio address, President Clinton released documents indicating that he intended to propose legislation to allow expensing of geological and geophysical (G&G) costs and of delay rental payments.
-These are sound first steps, but more must be done.
+Following his March radio address, President Clinton released documents indicating that he intended to propose legislation to allow expensing of geological and geophysical (G&G) costs and of delay rental payments.
 He also indicated that he was evaluating proposals dealing with marginal wells.
-Action regarding these wells is essential to preserve existing production and we believe there are four key elements that should be enacted immediately:
+Action regarding these wells is essential to preserve existing production, these are sound first steps, which should be adopted immediately, but more must be done, including:

-- Creating a countercyclical marginal well tax credit. - Allowing a 5-year net operating loss carryback for independent producers; - Eliminating the net income limitation on percentage depletion for marginal wells; and, - Eliminating the 65 percent net taxable income limit on percentage depletion;
+- Allowing a 5-year net operating loss carryback for independent producers; - Eliminating the net income limitation on percentage depletion for marginal wells; and, - Eliminating the 65 percent net taxable income limit on percentage depletion;